michaelwittig/node-q/README.md

 # node-q

-Q interfacing with Node.js based on [c.js](http://kx.com/q/c/c.js).
+Q interfacing with Node.js.
 Supports [decompression](http://code.kx.com/wiki/Reference/ipcprotocol#Compression).
+Can deserialize all q data types (including `guid`) to JavaScript.
+Can serialize all JavaScript data types to q.

 ## Installation